plone/training/mastering-plone/volto_components_sponsors.rst

     Go step by step with working code for each step.

-So if we call the action ``getQueryStringResults`` to fetch data of sponsors, that means data of the instances of portal type ``sponsor``, then we can access this data from the store.
+So if we call the action ``getQueryStringResults`` to fetch data of sponsors, that means data of the instances of portal type ``sponsor``, then we can access this data of the store.

 The *connection* of the component to the store is made by the following code which passes the data of the store to the component prop ``items``.

 What are *props*?
 Props, or properties, hold dynamic information for a component.
 The information is passed to the props from the parent component or by a connection with the store.
-We have already seen the passing from parent component to subcomponent in the ``Talk`` component.
+We have already seen the passing from parent component to subcomponent in the ``Talk`` component in chapter :doc:`events`.
 It passes the date data to the ``When`` component.

 .. code-block:: jsx
     :linenos: